mamigay/fallen-society/README.md

 ![FS Header](img/FS_Header.png)

 **IMPORTANT:** This is a Fallout 4 modlist that contains adult content.
-To access this content you need to be 18 years of age (in most countries), 21 in other.
+To access this content you need to be 18 years of age (in most countries), 21 in others.
 Please make sure that you fullfill the legal specifications of your country.

 **For general support and talk about the modlist, join the Fallen Society Discord:**